 History of the Ohio Hotel & Lodging Association

 In 1893, Mr. D.C.
-Shears, general manager of The Grand Hotel in Cincinnati was elected president of the newly formed Ohio State Hotel Association.
+Shears, General Manager of The Grand Hotel in Cincinnati, was elected president of the newly formed Ohio State Hotel Association.
 Other officers included Mr. W.C.
 Terry of the Hotel French in Lima and Mr. W.H.
 Maxwell of the Palace Hotel in Cincinnati.
-Nineteen members signed up in the organization meeting with each paying dues of $5 to $10 annually.
+Nineteen members signed up in the organization meeting, each paying dues of $5 to $10 annually.

 The name of the association has changed four times since its inception.
-Each name signifies a significant step forward in the history of the association and the need to have a name that accurately reflects the structure of the industry and its membership.
+Each name signifies a significant step forward in the history of the organization and the need to accurately reflect the structure of the industry and its membership.
 In 1917, the Ohio State Hotel Association became the Ohio Hotel Association.
 In 1923, it became the Ohio Hotels Association.
-In 1964, the name was changed to the Ohio Hotel & Motel Association when it merged memberships with the Ohio Motel Association.
-On January 1, 1998, the name was changed to its current name: The Ohio Hotel & Lodging Association.
+In 1964, the name was changed to the Ohio Hotel & Motel Association when it merged with the Ohio Motel Association.
+On January 1, 1998, the name was changed to the current version: The Ohio Hotel & Lodging Association.

 The association has also changed as American society has evolved.
-Coinciding with women’ suffrage in 1916, the by-laws were changed to eliminate the word “male” and thereby permit females to join the association.
+Coinciding with women’s suffrage in 1916, the by-laws were changed to eliminate the word “male” and thereby permit females to join the association.
 Later that year the first woman, a manager at a Cleveland hotel, joined the association.
-However, it was not until 1993 when Diane Henderson, general manager of the Days Inn Sharonville, was elected the association’s first female president
+However, it was not until 1993 when Diane Henderson, General Manager of the Days Inn Sharonville, was elected the association’s first female president

-In 1921 the OH&LA joined with the American Hotel & Lodging Association (formerly American Hotel & Motel Association.
-AHLA has provided a voice for the hotel industry on a national level since 1910.
-Just two years later the OHLA gained its not-for-profit status and was incorporated under the signature of the seven member executive committee.
-Today the OHLA continues to operate as a not-for-profit (501-C6) organization.
+In 1921 OHLA joined the American Hotel & Lodging Association (formerly American Hotel & Motel Association.
+AHLA has provided a voice for the hotel industry on a national level since 1910, and OHLA is an independent Partner State Association of the national entity, not a chapter.
+Just two years later the OHLA gained its not-for-profit status and was incorporated under the signature of the seven-member Executive Committee.
+Today the OHLA continues to operate as a not-for-profit 501(c)(6) corporation.

-Strong membership in 1928 led to the creation of several city lodging councils that year.
-OHLA was able to collect over $30,000 in delinquent accounts and bad checks for its members in 1928.
-This impressive collection increased members and led to the formation of lodging Councils in Cleveland and Dayton.
-OHLA continues to work to improve members bottom lines with programs such as workers compensation group rating, group insurance, electricity and natural gas programs, and others.
+Strong membership in 1928 led to the creation of several local lodging councils.
+OHLA was able to collect more than $30,000 in delinquent accounts and bad checks for its members in 1928 – half a million dollars at 2023 rates.
+This impressive collection program increased members and led to the formation of lodging councils in Cleveland and Dayton.
+OHLA continues to work to improve members bottom lines with programs that provide savings and efficiencies in operations, procurement, construction and more.

-Now OHLA oversees local lodging councils in Akron, Cincinnati, Cleveland, Columbus, Dayton, Northwest Ohio, and a Unique Lodging of Ohio (ULO) Council.
+Today OHLA oversees local lodging councils in Akron, Canton, Cincinnati, Cleveland, Columbus, Dayton, Northwest Ohio, Mahoning Valley, Southwest Ohio, and a Unique Lodging of Ohio (ULO) Council.

-In 1928 the OHLA helped create the first hotel course of study at the Ohio State University.
-The working relationship between OH&LA and OSU is still strong today and has extended to other universities with hospitality programs across the state.
+In 1928 the OHLA helped create the first hotel course of study at The Ohio State University.
+The working relationship between OHLA and institutions of higher learning is still strong today and has extended to colleges, universities and technical schools across the state.

-OHLA has had a strong list of Executive Directors.
-One man whose history is forever linked with the history of the OHLA is Captain H. Mowrey.
-“Cap”, was OHLA’s Executive Director for fifty of its first 100 years (1933-1983).
-Captain Mowrey retired in 1983 and passed away in 1986.
+OHLA has had a strong list of executives throughout the years.
+One individual whose history is forever linked with the history of the OHLA is Captain H. Mowrey.
+“Cap” was OHLA’s Executive Director for 50 of its first 100 years, from 1933-1983.
+Known and beloved throughout the state capitol and the halls of commerce, Cap Mowrey retired in 1983 and passed away in 1986.